jimmyers747/public/REST-API-Simplified.md

             - `log`  : Optional log URL containing command log output
         - `data` : Optional data specific to the URI target, command verb, and status.
 - Output file streams
     - API requests that generate a file stream or static reference will return a relative URL that can be used on a subsequent GET
     - A GET on a file stream will return the headers and body associated with that file stream (e.g. like a normal static link)
     - File streams may be transient/temporary and purged at any time based on garbage collection parameters (and may not survive a reboot)

+---
+## Security
 - Authentication/Authorization
     - Username/Password : Using HTTP Basic authentication
     - Session : Using a 'session' cookie